open-power/hostboot/src/import/hwpf/fapi2/docs/topics/Ffdc.md

 It was an argument to fapiLogError(), and so it's been added to the constructor of the FFDC class:

     rc_repair_ring_invalid_ringbuf_ptr(fapi2::errlSeverity_t i_sev, ...)

     It defaults to "unrecoverable" and so only need be set for errors which have a different severity.
 That is, doing nothing will get you and error log with unrecoverable severity - which was the default for FAPI.

-## Known Limitations

-- Collecting register FFDC is not presently implemented.
-- Calling out to hwp to collect FFDC is not presently implemented.
-- The FirstFailureData class does not have a platform pointer